hrfee/jfa-go-wiki/content/docs/external-services/jellyseerr.md

 ### Nothing's working!

 Make sure you got the right API key.
-During Jellyseerr's setup they show you an API right after logging in to Jellyfin, **this is for Jellyfin, not Jellyseerr**!
+During Jellyseerr's setup they show you an API key right after logging in to Jellyfin, **this is for Jellyfin, not Jellyseerr**!
 This is also shown in the "Jellyfin" tab in the programs settings.
 Make sure to **get the code from the first tab of settings**!.

 ### Accounts deleted in jfa-go/Jellyfin are still there on Jellyseerr!